 Cleaning The Tank & Water Changes

 One of the best ways to keep your goldfish tank clean and free of harmful toxins and pollution is to regularly change or cycle the water in the tank.
-How often you change the water and how much water you change will depend on factors such as how many fish you have, the amount of plants you have, and the efficacy of your filter.
+How often you change the water and how much water you change will depend on factors such as how many fish you have, the amount of plants you have (if you need some safe suggestions, here is our top 10 plan suggestions), and the efficacy of your filter.
 However, the general rule is that you will want to change the water in the goldfish tank once per week, and each time you do, you want to change no more than one third of the total water volume.

 Cleaning the tank itself is not all that difficult though.
 First, start by turning off any electrical components such as the filter or air pump.
 Then, take your aquarium vacuum (we have reviewed 5 good options here), with one end in a buck and the other in the tank, and use it to remove the desired amount of water, plus waste, from the tank into the bucket.
 Keep moving the vacuum along your substrate until the majority of the waste is gone and about one third of the tank water has been removed.